harrisonlab/phytophthora_fragariae/popgen_analysis/Pf_popgenome_analysis.md

 done
 ```

-## Analysis of population separation
+## Analysis of diversifying selection

 Fst, Kst & Dxy measure the separation of the two populations, extract genes
 showing high separation and investigate their function